iltommi/qdb-documentation/source/concepts/data_storage.rst

 Migration Process
 ^^^^^^^^^^^^^^^^^
-At the end of each :ref:`stabilization` cycle, each node requests entries that belong to it from its successor and its predecessor.
+At the end of each :ref:`stabilization <cluster.stabilization>` cycle, each node requests entries that belong to it from its successor and its predecessor.

 For example: